Clean, safe and friendly lodging included in your program fees

 The stay at the Luis Felipe Duchicela's (brother of program board member Jorge Duchicela) house in Cacha-Machangara is very special.
 Cacha is twenty minutes by car from Riobamba, and is the same community that Pucara Tambo is located in.
 The house is located in the village of Machangara where the the county's government offices operate.
 Also the Ministry of Health's Subcentro de Salud is there.
 The house has all the modern amenities.
 It has potable, hot, running water.
 It does not have WiFi, so those looking for a consistent internet in this lodging situation will need to purchase a SIM card from a local provider.
 The house is clean and very safe.
 It has a spectacular view of the Chimborazo.
 The housekeeper, Clarita, stays there during the weekdays.
 She will cook three meals per day.
 On weekends the guests will make their own meals.
 Cacha is a rural county with twenty-one communities of indigenous inhabitants.
 They all speak Kichua and the majority of them also speak Spanish.
 Your night life will be very quiet in Cacha-Machangara.
 Please be aware that Cachamsi provides daily transportation on weekdays from Riobamba to Cacha.
-However if you want to go to Riobamba on your own, the taxi fare will cost $5.00 from Cacha-Machangara.
-The walk from Cacha to Riobamba, going downhill, may take at least one hour.
+However if you want to go to Riobamba on your own, the taxi fare will cost $8.00 from Cacha-Machangara.
+The walk from Cacha to Riobamba, going downhill, may take at least two hours.

 The stay at the Fundacion's house in Cacha-Machangara would be for a participant who is looking for a nearly complete immersion with the indigenous community and who feels very comfortable with the Spanish language.
 It is also important to note Cachamsi requires all participants to be non-smoking.